Kaleb Froehlich

 ENVIRONMENTAL & PERMITTING MANAGER

 Cal Craig is the Environmental and Permitting Manager for Ambler Metals.
-Mr. Craig has been involved in the Upper Kobuk Mineral Projects since 2011.
-Prior to joining Ambler Metals, Mr. Craig worked at Donlin Creek located in western Alaska from 2007-2010.
+He has been involved in the Upper Kobuk Mineral Projects since 2011.
+Prior to joining Ambler Metals, he worked at Donlin Creek located in western Alaska from 2007-2010.
+Cal received a B.Sc in Land Resources and Environmental Science from Montana State University-Bozeman and a Masters Degree in Environmental Engineering from the University of Alaska-Anchorage.
+He enjoys spending time with family, hiking, biking, fishing, and experiencing the great outdoors.

 Jim Male